sanketkumaronline/real_estate_analysis/README.md

 15. "+" - Any other additional rooms in the listed property.
 16. Wr - The number of washrooms in the listed property.
 17. Fam - Indicates if there is a family room in the listed property.
-18. Kit - Number of kitches in the listed property.
+18. Kit - Number of kitchens in the listed property.
 19. Garage type - The type of the garage.
 20. A/C - The type of A/C (Centralized or non-centralized).
 21. Heat - The type of Furnace.
 22. Contract Date - The date the contract was signed.
 23. Sold Date - The date the property was sold on.
 24. List Brokerage - Name of brokerage that the listed property was under.
-25. Co op Brokerage - Buyers brokerage.
+25. Co op Brokerage - Buyer's brokerage.
 26. MLS # - A unique number assigned to a real estate listing.

-We were able to gather our data from a licesnsed realtor who has access to the most recent listing information.
+We were able to gather our data from a licensed realtor who has access to the most recent listing information.
 The link below directs you to the profile of the realtor: https://soldbysingh.ca/

 ### Questions that we hope to answer: